Back in May (how time fly’s?) I wrote about wanting to improve my 5km running time and I thought ‘Well, I’m a little over due a catch up’…

 I knew I had to go to my local Park Run and give a recorded 5km my very best.

-My partner saved the day and suggested that we Park Run together, this was ideal for me as If I could keep him in the distance event that could help me comfortably get back into the zone of the 25min 5km.
+My partner saved the day and suggested that we Park Run together, this was ideal for me as If I could keep him in visibility.
+Which was going to comfortably get me back into the zone of the 25min 5km.
 I made a bold move and went without my Garmin, I asked if this was a good idea on Twitter and was advised to go and run as hard as I could.
 So, that’s what I did…

-It was a very warm morning, so I ate a small snack and drank a pint of water before we headed out, once we parked up we went on a steady half a mile warm up jog and got in line to start.
-Of course, I went off like a mad thing and started to struggle at around 2miles but determined to keep the tall dark handsome runner in red shorts and a black t-shirt in my distant view I kept going.
+It was a very warm morning, so I ate a small snack and drank a pint of water before we headed out.
+Once we parked up we went on a steady half a mile warm up jog and got in line to start.
+Of course, I went off like a wild woman, and started to struggle at around 2miles.
+But determined to keep the tall dark handsome runner in red shorts and a black t-shirt in my distant view I kept going.

 That text message gave me so much joy and confidence, I was out of my running funk and it’s given me the push to keep working on my running.
 I know that I can ditch the Garmin when need be and know I can hit 24 at some point, the only person I need to convince is myself.